teamkeel/keel/README.md

 🎟️ Pub/Sub
 💼 Cron jobs

-Keel is currently in private beta, [join the waiting list](https://keel.so/) for access to the platform.
-In the meantime you can run your Keel projects locally without an account using the CLI.
+Keel is production-ready - sign up at [https://keel.so/](https://keel.so/) to access the platform or you can run your Keel projects locally without an account using the [CLI](https://www.npmjs.com/package/keel).

 ## Getting started